 Buddhism, Zen and Sōtō Zen – Our Lineage

-Skipping forward 1000 years (5th – 6th century AD) and the semi-legendary Indian monk Bodhidharma is credited for bringing the Zen(Chan) school of Buddhism to China.
-In China, Sōtō Zen (Caodong Chan) took form, in part through influence from masters such as 9th century AD teacher Tozan Ryokai (Dòngshān Liángjiè).
+Skipping forward 1000 years (5th – 6th century CE) and the semi-legendary Indian monk Bodhidharma is credited for bringing the Zen(Chan) school of Buddhism to China.
+In China, Sōtō Zen (Caodong Chan) took form, in part through influence from masters such as 9th century CE teacher Tozan Ryokai (Dòngshān Liángjiè).

 In the 13th Century, the Japanese monk Eihei Dogen travelled to China to study Chan and found a monastery (Keitoku-ji) under the Caodong tadition.
-Caodong is the Chinese pronounciation of the Japanese “Sōtō”.
+Caodong is the Chinese word which is pronounced “Sōtō” in Japanese.
 Dogen Zenji studied under the master Tendo Nyojo (Tiāntóng Rújìng).
-What we call Soto Zen is that school of Zen Buddhism brought by Dogen Zenji from China upon his return to Japan.
+What we call Sōtō Zen is that school of Zen Buddhism brought by Dogen Zenji from China upon his return to Japan.
 He established Eihei-ji, a monastery near Fukui, in Western Japan, which is one of the two main temples of Sōtō Zen today.

 The school was firmly established by Zen Master Keizan Jōkin in the late 13th and early 14th century who founded Soji-ji temple.
 Soji-ji is considered the other main temple of Sōtō Zen, and Keizan Jōkin Zenji, the 2nd official founder.